What’s the copper forecast for 2021? The Investing News Network caught up with CEOs from copper companies to find out.

 “Some say that we may soon see copper prices in the five digits ― we think that’s bullish, but not necessarily unrealistic,” he said.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Editorial Disclosure: Copper Fox Metals, Nevada Copper and Foran Mining are clients of the Investing News Network.
+Editorial Disclosure: Western Copper and Gold is a client of the Investing News Network.
 This article is not paid-for content.